edeandrea/pact-quarkus-sweater-demo/demo-script.md

     ).build();
     ```

-The provider contract tests in `wookie-tamer` should still pass, but now the consumer tests in `knitter` are failing.
+The provider contract tests in `wookie-tamer` should still pass, but now the consumer tests in `weaver` are failing.

 (Normally we would build up the tests, but to keep it simple, we will just change the test.)